The Matrix Revolutions

 The Matrix Revolutions is a 2003 American science fiction action film written and directed by the Wachowskis.
-The direct sequel to The Matrix Reloaded, it is the third installment in The Matrix film series, released six months following its predecessor.
-The film stars Keanu Reeves, Laurence Fishburne, Carrie-Anne Moss, Hugo Weaving, Jada Pinkett Smith, Monica Bellucci, Lambert Wilson, and Mary Alice who replaced Gloria Foster as the Oracle following Foster's death in 2001.
-This is Alice's final film role before her death in July 2022.
+It is the third film in The Matrix film series, shot back-to-back with The Matrix Reloaded (2003).
+It stars Keanu Reeves, Laurence Fishburne, Carrie-Anne Moss, Hugo Weaving and Jada Pinkett Smith.
 The film follows Neo and his allies as they fight to end the war between humanity and the machines permanently while opposing the rogue Agent Smith.

-The film was released simultaneously in 108 territories on November 5, 2003, by Warner Bros.
-Pictures.
-While being the final entry in the original trilogy of the series, the Matrix storyline was continued in The Matrix Online video game.
-The Matrix Revolutions was the first live-action feature film to be released in both regular and IMAX theaters at the same time.
-It grossed $427 million worldwide, making it the eighth-highest-grossing film of 2003.
-The film received mixed reviews from critics.
+The Matrix Revolutions was released worldwide on November 5, 2003, by Warner Bros.
+Pictures, and was the first live-action feature film to be released in both regular and IMAX theaters simultaneously.
+Like its predecessor, the video game Enter the Matrix and The Animatrix, a collection of short animations, supported and expanded the film's story.
+It grossed $427.3 million, becoming the eighth-highest-grossing film of 2003, but marked a decline from both its predecessors and received mixed reviews from critics, who praised the visual effects but criticized the lack of new ideas and characterization, as well as the final battle.

-A fourth film, titled The Matrix Resurrections, began production in February 2020 and was released on December 22, 2021.
+Although The Matrix Revolutions was the final installment in the original trilogy of the series, the storyline of the films was continued in the now-closed video game The Matrix Online (2005).
+A fourth film, The Matrix Resurrections, was released in 2021.